Our Directors

 Sara Slater – Treasurer

 Sara Slater is Financial Services Manager at South Yorkshire Fire and Rescue.
-She couldn’t resist the opportunity to join WFS and was elected Treasurer in March 2021.
-As a relatively new member of the team she is looking forward to contributing to the future direction of WFS and especially working with inspirational people and leaders.
+She couldn’t resist the opportunity to join WFS and contribute to their future direction whilst working alongside inspirational people and leaders.
+Sara was elected Treasurer in March 2021.

 She joined the fire service in February 2019, is loving her role and working with great people.
 Before joining the fire service, she was Finance Manager for South Yorkshire Police and Crime Commissioner.
 Before that, she spent several years working at the British Council.